mocleiri/device-code-sql-server-driver/README.md

 # Intellij Custom Driver Configuration

-Build this project then point intellij at the location of the shadow.jar
+Build this project (./gradlew clean build shadowJar) then point intellij at the location of the shadow.jar.
+Change the driver class to **device.code.sql.server.driver.DeviceCodeDriver**
 ![](images/intellij-driver-configuration.png)

 # Intellij Custom Datasource Configuration

 Change connection type to **URL Only**.
 This code doesn't use the url in any way.
-Everything comes in via options in the **Advanced Tabs**
+Everything comes in via options in the **Advanced Tabs**.
+Once configured pressing the **Test** button will validate the connection.
 ![](images/intellij-data-source-general.png)

 ## Device Code Flow Settings